US STOCKS-Wall St extends rally on signs of ebbing Fed rate hikes

 Yields of 10-year Treasuries pulled pack on hopes that the Federal Reserve could begin easing its battle against inflation.

-A mixed brew of earnings and downbeat forecasts, usually a negative for markets, suggested the barrage of interest rate hikes from the Fed is beginning to be felt, raising hopes that the central bank could pull back on the size of rate hikes after its Nov.
+A mixed brew of earnings and downbeat forecasts, usually a negative for markets, have suggested the barrage of interest rate hikes from the Fed is beginning to be felt, raising expectations that the central bank could pull back on the size of rate hikes after its Nov.
 1-2 policy meeting.

 Data on Tuesday showed slowing home price growth and souring consumer confidence.
 Such signs of economic softness, ordinarily unsupportive of risk appetite, are evidence of abating Fed hawkishness.